Skip to main content

 Adding YouTube Channels

-Go to the Creators section
+2. Go to the YouTube usernames section

-Paste the YouTube channel URL or handle
+3. Drop in the YouTube channel URL or handle

 Archive will begin monitoring that channel's uploads going forward.
 For historical content from the current month, contact Archive Support.
 For content from previous months, contact your Customer Success Manager.